 - Other contractors tell you you’re getting a 10-year warranty, but there’s an asterisk on the page next to “ten years.”
 When you look at the fine print on the contract, it says that you only get the 10-year warranty if you register the product on your own time.
 Sheesh.

-Basically, you should be getting a 10-year warranty if your system is registered with the manufacturer.
+You should be getting a 10-year warranty if your system is registered with the manufacturer.
 Some brands might offer slightly better warranties, but this is the standard.

 HVAC labor warranties: what to expect from your contractor